soni-vikash/erp-ai-automation-platform/README.md

 This checklist is educational.
 It is not a substitute for an ERP audit, security review, financial control review, or implementation plan.

-## Brand customization

-Replace the placeholder brand references with your company name, logo, colors, booking link, and contact details.